aanrv/Light-Cycles-Online/README.md

 #trONLINE

-An (in progress) implementation of the Tron Light Cycles game.
+An implementation of the Tron Light Cycles game.
-Graphics will be designed using `ncurses`.
+Graphics are designed using `ncurses`.

-Will support online gameplay.
+Supports online gameplay.
-Server and client will be written using `socket`.
+Server and client will were written using `socket`.